-- 1. Approve related documents, including the bond purchase agreement: escrow agreement; paying agent/registrar agreement; remarketing agreement, if necessary; tender agreement, if necessary; and the preliminary and final official statements in substantially final form.
-Bond counsel has prepared or reviewed all documents. - Delegate authority to the general manager, chief financial officer and/or treasurer to: - a.
-Select all or a portion of LCRA's outstanding debt to be refunded and provide for appropriate notices of redemption/defeasance/prepayment. - b.
-Approve any final changes to said documents necessary to facilitate proper issuance of the Bonds. - c.
-Establish the terms of the Bonds as provided in the resolution (including issuing such bonds in one or more separate series; principal amounts and maturity schedules; interest rates; whether the bonds are taxable or tax-exempt; tender and remarketing provisions, if any; and redemption provisions). - d.
-Select a remarketing agent and a tender agent if the Bonds are to be subject to a mandatory tender provision. - e.
-Approve the terms of the sale of the Bonds to an underwriting team and execute a bond purchase agreement.
+- 1. Approve related documents, in substantially final form, including, if required, an escrow agreement, a paying agent/registrar agreement, a preliminary and final official statement, and a Transmission Contract Revenue Debt Installment Payment Agreement Supplement related to the Series of Bonds (Installment Payment Agreement Supplement).
+If the Bonds are determined to also fund capital projects of LCRA TSC, the Forty-Ninth Supplement authorizes "and Improvement" to be added to the name of the Bonds.
+Bond counsel has prepared or reviewed all documents. - 2.
+Delegate authority to the general manager, chief financial officer and/or treasurer to: - Select all or a portion of LCRA TSC's outstanding short-term debt to be refunded by the particular Series of Bonds and provide for appropriate notices of redemption/prepayment/defeasance; - Approve any final changes to said documents necessary to facilitate proper issuance of such Series of Bonds; - c.
+Establish the terms of each Series of Bonds as provided in the Forty-Ninth Supplement (including issuing such bonds in one or more separate Series of Bonds, issuing the Series of Bonds as tax-exempt or taxable, principal amounts and maturity schedules, interest rates, redemption provisions, and terms of any reserve funds); - d.
+Determine whether to fund certain capital projects of LCRA TSC with a Series of the Bonds in an amount not to exceed \$200 million; and e.
+Approve the terms of the sale of each Series of Bonds to an underwriting team and execute a bonds purchase agreement for such Series of Bonds.